Kingdom of Nri: Government

+Nearly all communities in Igboland were organized according to a title system.
+Igbo west of the Niger River and east of it developed monarchial systems of government such as Aboh, Onitsha, Oguta and Nnewi, using the title of Obi.The word "Obi" has 3 different meanings in Igboland and Igbo languages; òbi means the first born of every family thus the eldest in the family. õbi is a thatched hut which every wealthy man built to receive visitors.
+In Igbo land a man will build his hut, then a hut (or huts) for his wife (or wives).
+The hut is where Igbo men received their peers who come to visit and to talk about farming and trade.
+Lastly, obi means heart.

 The Igbo of Nri, on the other hand, developed a state system sustained by ritual power.

 The Kingdom of Nri was a religio-polity, a sort of theocratic state, that developed in the central heartland of the Igbo region.
 The Nri had a taboo symbolic code with six types.
 These included human (such as twins), animal, object, temporal, behavioral, speech and place taboos.
 The rules regarding these taboos were used to educate and govern Nri's subjects.
 This meant that, while certain Igbo may have lived under different formal administration, all followers of the Igbo religion had to abide by the rules of the faith and obey its representative on earth.

 An important symbol among the Nri religion was the omu, a tender palm frond, used to sacralize and restrain.
 It was used as protection for traveling delegations or safeguarding certain objects; a person or object carrying an omu twig was considered protected.
 The influence of these symbols and institutions extended well beyond Nri, and this unique Igbo socio-political system proved capable of controlling areas wider than villages or towns.

 For many centuries, the people within the Nri related areas were committed to peace.
 This religious pacifism was rooted in a belief that violence was an abomination which polluted the earth.
 Instead, the eze Nri could declare a form of excommunication from the odinani Nri against those who violated specific taboos.
 Members of the Ikénga could isolate entire communities via this form of ritual siege.